sjagtap3/Breaking-reCAPTCHAv2/README.md

 - `solve_recaptcha.py`: Demo script for solving a single reCAPTCHA challenge using Selenium.
 - `test_environment.py`: Demo script for solving multiple reCAPTCHA challenges using Selenium and creating a log file.
 - `requirements.txt`: Contains the required libraries for the project.
+- `YOLOv11/`: contains our fine-tuned models
+   - `runs/classify/`: contains the `best.pt` file which is the best performing image classification model
+   - `validationScripts`: contains some basic evaluation on the validation dataset
+   - `inference.py`: this file has the detailed inference including the calculation of metrics such as precision and recall which we have used to report our results
+   - `finetune_yolov11.py`: this file is used to train the YOLOv11 model on CAPTCHA images.
+It is inspired by the original training code from Plesner et al.